-NATIONAL REGULATORY REGIME SUMMARY APPLICABILITY TO THE PROJECT agricultural, urban and industrial purposes; to make provision for the control, in certain respects and for the control of certain activities on or in water in certain areas".
+NATIONAL REGULATORY REGIME SUMMARY APPLICABILITY TO THE PROJECT respects and for the control of certain activities on or in water in certain areas".
 The Ministry of Agriculture Water and Forestry Department of Water Affairs is responsible for the administration of the Water Act.
 The Minister may issue a Permit in terms of the regulations 5 and 9 of the government notice R1278 of 23 July 1971 as promulgated under section 30 (2) of the Water Act no. 54 of 1956, as amended.
-To abstract water from a controlled water source, a WA 002 should be filled and submitted to the MAWF measures to avoid polluting the water environment.
-Regulation 5: "Upon receipt of an application in terms of regulation 4(1) the Minister may issue a permit authorising the applicant to sink, enlarge, deepen, alter, open up or clean any borehole, well or spring mentioned in the application or to abstract therefrom and use a specific quantity of water for the purposes and subject to the conditions specified in the permit: Provided that, if the Director is of opinion that artesian water is or will be found in a borehole or well, the Minister shall not consider an application unless it is recommended by the Board. " Regulation 9: The Minister may, when issuing a permit under regulation 5, impose such conditions, whether generally or in respect of different periods in any year, as he may deem necessary for an equitable distribution of water in the public interest or for the conservation of water supplies or for the protection of water sources, including conditions in respect of measures to The Nature Conservation Ordinance No. 4 of 1975 One of the major biodiversity-related laws in Namibia is the legislation governing the conservation of wildlife, and protected areas. minimise potential groundwater and surface water pollution are contained in the EMP.
+To abstract water from a controlled water source, a WA 002 should be filled and submitted to the MAWF Regulation 5: "Upon receipt of an application in terms of regulation 4(1) the Minister may issue a permit authorising the applicant to sink, enlarge, deepen, alter, open up or clean any borehole, well or spring mentioned in the application or to abstract therefrom and use a specific quantity of water for the purposes and subject to the conditions specified in the permit: Provided that, if the Director is of opinion that artesian water is or will be found in a borehole or well, the Minister shall not consider an application unless it is recommended by the Board. " Regulation 9: The Minister may, when issuing a permit under regulation 5, impose such conditions, whether generally or in respect of different periods in any year, as he may deem necessary for an equitable distribution of water in the public interest or for the conservation of water supplies or for the protection of water sources, including conditions in respect of measures to minimise potential groundwater and surface The Nature Conservation Ordinance No. 4 of 1975 One of the major biodiversity related laws in Namibia is the legislation governing the conservation of wildlife, and protected areas. water pollution are contained in the EMP.
 The following sections are applicable to the proposed project and measures to ensure compliance are included in this environmental scoping report plus the EMP.
 Section 18 of the Nature Conservation Ordinance restricts of the rights to enter game parks and nature reserves and prohibition of certain acts therein, and Section 72 of the Nature Conservation Ordinance restricts picking and transport of protected species.
-National Heritage Act, No. 27 of 2004 The Act provides provision of the protection and conservation of places and objects with heritage significance.
+National Heritage Act, No. 27 of 2004.
+The Act provides provision of the protection and conservation of places and objects with heritage significance.
 Section 55 compels exploration companies to report any archaeological findings to the National Heritage Council after which a heritage permit needs to be issued There is potential for heritage objects to be found on the site, therefore the stipulations in the Act have been taken into consideration and are incorporated into the EMP.
-Section 55 compels exploration companies to report any archaeological findings to the National Heritage Council
+Section 55 compels exploration companies to report any archaeological findings to the National Heritage Council after which a permit needs to be issued before the findings can be disturbed.